lexik/LexikJWTAuthenticationBundle/Resources/doc/8-jwt-user-provider.md

 What does it change?
 --------------------

-Now that the provider is configured, it will automatically be used by the `JWTGuardAuthenticator` at the time to authenticate a token.
+Now that the provider is configured, it will automatically be used by the `JWTGuardAuthenticator` when authenticating a token.
 Instead of loading the user from a "datastore" (i.e. memory or any database engine), a `JWTUserInterface` instance will be created from the JWT payload, will be cached for a request and be authenticated.
 We provide a simple  `JWTUser` class implementing this interface, which is used by default when configuring the provider.